GZA: 1995–1999: Liquid Swords, Beneath the Surface

 These guest appearances were followed up in 1995 with GZA's second studio album, Liquid Swords, produced and recorded entirely in the basement studio by RZA, with the participation of all original Clan members.
 It was released on November 7 by Geffen Records.
 The album's complex composition included dialogue sampled from the film Shogun Assassin.
 The album was met with positive reviews and sold well.
 It is considered to be one of the best albums from the Wu-Tang camp.
-It peaked at the #9 spot on the Billboard 200 chart and #2 on the Top R&B/Hip Hop Albums chart.
+It peaked at the No. 9 spot on the Billboard 200 chart and No. 2 on the Top R&B/Hip Hop Albums chart.
 On October 8, 2015, the Recording Industry Association of America announced that the album had earned a Platinum certification for having sold more than 1 million copies.
 It became the first Wu-Tang-related album to get certified since 2004, when Method Man and Ghostface Killah both earned plaques.
 In addition, he directed music videos for four album singles.

 After appearing on the Wu-Tang Clan's second album, Wu-Tang Forever (1997), his third studio album Beneath the Surface was released by MCA Records in 1999.
 The album and its singles "Crash Your Crew" and "Breaker, Breaker" met with critical acclaim.
-The album earned a Gold certification by RIAA, peaked at #9 on the Billboard 200 chart, and topped the Top R&B/Hip Hop Albums chart.
+The album earned a Gold certification by RIAA, peaked at No. 9 on the Billboard 200 chart, and topped the Top R&B/Hip Hop Albums chart.

 2000–2009: Legend of the Liquid Sword, Pro Tools

-In 2000 the single Ich lebe für Hip Hop was released with DJ Tomekk and placed 11th in the German charts.
+In 2000 the single "Ich lebe für Hip Hop" was released with DJ Tomekk and placed 11th in the German charts.

 In 2002, a sequel to his second solo album was released, Legend of the Liquid Sword.
 It was well-received by critics, yet did not sell well and failed to go Gold.
 GZA spent 2004 touring, both solo and with the Clan, and made an appearance with RZA in Jim Jarmusch's film Coffee and Cigarettes, opposite Bill Murray.
 The two also appeared on the Chappelle Show's skits "Wu Tang Financial" and "Racial Draft".

 In 2005, GZA and DJ Muggs (the producer for hip-hop group Cypress Hill) released collaboration album Grandmasters.
 Muggs provided all the production for the album, which saw GZA using chess as a metaphor for the rap game, with most of the songs having a chess-themed title.

 In the summer of 2008, his fifth solo studio album Pro Tools was released by Babygrande Records.
 It featured production from Black Milk and Jay "Waxxx" Garfield, RZA, Mathematics and True Master.
-A very controversial song on the album was entitled "Paper Plates", a smooth flowing response aimed at rival rapper 50 Cent.
+A very controversial song on the album was entitled "Paper Plate", a smooth flowing response aimed at rival rapper 50 Cent.
 After the release, GZA toured various parts of Europe on a "Liquid Swords Tour", where he performed songs from Liquid Swords as well as Pro Tools.
 He later toured parts of the US.